Search Wisconsin State Records Online (Free)

 5. Pay the required fee ($10) per record

-The other online option for individuals who wish to see if a person has a criminal history is to visit the Wisconsin Circuit Court Access page to perform a public criminal record check without paying a fee.
+The other online option for individuals who wish to see if a person has a criminal history is through the Wisconsin Circuit Court Access.
+It allows public to perform a public criminal record check without paying a fee.
 The searcher must know the subject’s name and date of birth.

 Offline